sjktje/latex-notes-skeleton/README.md

     $ git clone http://github.com/sjktje/latex-notes-skeleton.git <class name>
     $ cd <class name>
-    $ vim YYMMDD.tex
+    $ vim YYYY-MM-DDa.tex

-`YYMMDD.tex` contains your lecture notes.
-If you are attending several lectures that day, you could name the file `YYMMDD{a,b}.tex` and so forth.
+`YYYY-MM-DDa.tex` contains your lecture notes.
+If you are attending several lectures that day, you would name the files `YYYY-MM-DD{a,b}.tex` and so forth.

 When done, don't forget to include the file in `main.tex`.
 Doing so is easy, just add:

-    \input{YYMMDD.tex}
+    \input{YYYY-MM-DDa.tex}

 At the appropriate spot in your main.tex.